agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 From Bob's actions, we infer that he probably prefers the Donut Store to the other restaurants.
 An alternative explanation is that Bob cares most about saving time.
 He might prefer the Vegetarian Cafe (all things being equal) but his preference is not strong enough to spend extra time getting there.

 In this first example of inference, Bob's preference for saving time are taken as given (with only a weak preference) and we infer (given the actions shown above) Bob's preference for the different restaurants.
-We model Bob using the MDP agent model from [Chapter III.1](/chapters/3-agents-as-programs.html).
+We model Bob using the MDP agent model from [Chapter III.1](/chapters/3a-mdp.html).
 We place a uniform prior over three possible utility functions for Bob: one favoring the Donut Store, one favoring Vegetarian Cafe and one favoring Noodle Shop.
 We use `Enumerate` to compute a Bayesian posterior over these utility functions, given Bob's observed behavior.
 Since the world is deterministic (with softmax parameter $$\alpha$$ set high), we just compare Bob's predicted states under each utility function to the states actually observed.
-To predict Bob's states for each utility function, we use the function `simulate` from [Chapter III.1](/chapters/3-agents-as-programs.html).
+To predict Bob's states for each utility function, we use the function `simulate` from [Chapter III.1](/chapters/3a-mdp.html).

-[Need new version of MDP simulate that has similar form to beliefDelay: with timeLeft as part of state etc.
+[TODO: Need new version of MDP simulate that has similar form to beliefDelay: with timeLeft as part of state etc.]

 ~~~~